xanthan-web/portfolio-template/cv.md

 ## Publications
 - Ruiz, Alexandra. *“Digitizing the Borderlands: A Case Study in Community-Driven Archiving.”* *Journal of Public History and Technology* 12, no. 2 (2022): 45–62.
-- Ruiz, Alexandra, and Michael Tran. *“Reimagining the Museum: Collaborative 3D Reconstruction as Public History.”* In *Digital Heritage in Practice*, ed.
+- Ruiz, Alexandra, and Jeff Tran. *“Reimagining the Museum: Collaborative 3D Reconstruction as Public History.”* In *Digital Heritage in Practice*, ed.
 L. Johnson, Desert University Press, 2023.

 ---